 If we receive a request from a third party for your personal data for a reason not related to our contractual, statutory or management obligations (such as from a mortgage provider), we will notify you and will only disclose information to these third parties with your consent.

-We do not send your personal data outside the European Economic Area.
+We do not send your personal data outside the European Economic Area, except that we may transfer personal data for the purposes of cloud storage only to a country and organisation that is designated as having an adequate level of protection.
 If this changes you will be notified of this and the protections which are in place to protect the security of your data will be explained.

 How should you process personal data?

 Everyone who works for us has some responsibility for ensuring data is collected, stored and handled appropriately.